jlmelville/smallvis/docs/ee.md

 A "homotopy method" is also described which means starting the optimization at a small (effectively 0) value of $\lambda$, and increasing it to the target value over the course of the optimization.
-In the spectral embedding paper, the initial value is `1e-4`, with fifty log-spaced increments.
+In the spectral direction paper, the initial value is `1e-4`, with fifty log-spaced increments.
 As up to 10,000 iterations were allowed at each value of $\lambda$, this seems like a major time investment.
 This approach seems similar in spirit to the approach advocated